Terreii/hoodie-plugin-store-crypto/README.md

 }
 ```

-__It will still unlock, if no password check is present on the salt-doc!__ But it will add an check as soon as the first encrypted doc is successfully read!
+__It will still unlock, if no password check is present on the salt-doc!__ But it will add a check as soon as the first encrypted doc is successfully read!

 This is to ensure backwards compatibility.